 November is a month full of comfort foods, and the produce that’s in season right now reflects that vibe.
 Brussels sprouts, cauliflower, and all kinds of winter squashes are cropping up in grocery stores and markets, begging to be made into savory holiday favorites.

-August is the month where you can find a lot of fresh seasonal veggies and fruits.
-This year I have a CSA share where I get my veggies and fruits straight from my local farm.
-It’s incredible the difference in flavor, texture and overall taste when the food is in season and local.
+Let’s face it: when vegetables are in season, they just taste better!
+If you can get them locally, so much the better.
+I have a CSA share that delivers my veggies and fruits straight from my local farm.
+It’s incredible the difference in flavor, texture and overall taste when the food is in season and local!

 Cauliflower “Mashed Potatoes”

 - 2 tbsp olive oil

 - 1 tsp sea salt, (or to taste)

 - ¼ tsp freshly ground black pepper, (or to taste)

 - ¼ tsp of your favorite dried herbs

 In a food processor fitted with an S blade, process cauliflower, olive oil, sea salt, black pepper, and dried rosemary until well blended and heated.